graphile/graphile.github.io/src/news/2020-03-17-graphile-migrate-0-1.md

 Graphile Migrate is an opinionated, SQL-powered, productive roll-forward migration tool for Postgres.
 In true Graphile style, it is simple, familiar, fully functional and fast: Save a file and the database is updated in milliseconds.
-There's no custom DSL to learn, just use Postgres syntax.
+There's no custom DSL to learn, instead use standard Postgres syntax.
 Graphile Migrate pairs well with [PostGraphile](/postgraphile/) and the wider Graphile suite of tools.
 You can find it
 [on GitHub](https://github.com/graphile/migrate/).

 <div class="flex flex-wrap justify-around">